 For this type of care to be effective, patients must become partners with their health care providers.
-Active collaboration and shared decision making between patients, families, and providers is key.
-We work with over 375 clinics nationwide who have taken this approach and seen positive results.
+Active collaboration and shared decision-making between patients, families, and providers are key.

 Though each patient-centered care plan is unique to the individual, all care plans share common elements.

 The care a patient receives is collaborative, coordinated, and accessible.

 Focus on making the patient journey seamless by coordinating front-line patient care, clinical care, and ancillary and support services.
 When those are aligned, your practice can alleviate stressors for the patient.

 Under the patient-centered care model, both physical and emotional care is provided.
 Physical care is provided through pain management, assistance with activities and daily living needs, and even the environment in which the care is provided.

 Family and friends are considered an essential part of the patient-centered care model.
 By including them in the patient’s care, you are adding another layer of support both physically and emotionally.

 Often a family member or friend can not only ease patient concerns but also help motivate and engage them.